UVicMartletplace/martletplace/apps/algorithm/recommend/README.md

    the homepage at `http://localhost/`.
 Once you make an account, you can see the default recommendations.
 Perform a search using the search bar.
-Note that our dataset is limited, so you may want to stick with items we have (some good termsinclude chocolate, hat, perfume, etc).
-Then, navigate back to the homepage, and noticethat some of your recommendations have changed.
+Note that our dataset is limited, so you may want to stick with items we have (some good terms include chocolate, hat, perfume, etc).
+Then, navigate back to the homepage, and notice that some of your recommendations have changed.
 The term you searched may appear in the title of these items, or their descriptions.
+   It's also possible that searches may be flaky, as Elasticsearch likes to fail for reasons currently unknown.
+If you're getting `502` errors while hitting the search endpoint, let us know and we can just demo it for you in lab.

    Note that the recommender works for item clicks as well, but we have no way for you to test this.
 We can demonstrate this to you during a lab if necessary.